Miss New York

 The Miss New York scholarship competition selects the representative for the state of New York in the Miss America scholarship competition.

 In the fall of 2018, the Miss America Organization terminated the Miss New York organization's license as well as licenses from Florida, Georgia, New Jersey, Pennsylvania, Tennessee, and West Virginia.
 In March 2019, the license was awarded to Sloane Lewis and Jamie Hickman, along with a board of directors consisting of 13 members.

-Cassie Donegan of New York City was crowned Miss New York 2025 on July 15, 2025.
-Donegan competed for the title of Miss America 2026, which she won, making her the eighth New York resident to do so.
-Donegan, a vocalist, was selected and crowned as Miss America 2026 on September 7, 2025, at the Dr Phillips Center for the Performing Arts in Orlando, Florida.
+Madison Oh of Avon, Connecticut, was crowned Miss New York on June 27, 2026, at the Cultural Arts Theater at Rockland Community College, in Suffern, New York.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-Lauren Norris of Manhattan was named Donegan’s successor and the new Miss New York 2025 on September 14, 2025.

 Gallery of titleholders

 A New York delegate has won the Miss America crown eight times (and is the first state to produce winners three consecutive years):